European shares get boost from oil prices, Yellen comments

 the strength of the world's largest economy.

-the U.S. economy to absorb a rate hike as early as June.
-She
+economy to absorb a rate hike as early as June.
+She called the

 Firmer oil prices also helped sentiment.